26 – Strategies for Survival in a Dangerous Game

 “If they’re tracking our gaps,” her tone paired her razor-sharp focus as she worked, “then we provide them with more than a fissure.
 We give them a canyon—something so loud it drowns out anything else.”
 She gave the ghost of a smile over her shoulder to Callum.
 “Give Ashford something irresistible so he’ll be forced to adapt, allowing us to track the echo.”

 Callum stepped closer without realising it, drawn in by the sheer force of her conviction.
-He leaned forward to watch as the decoy took shape—a symphony of false panic woven seamlessly into fabricated gaps and noise.
+He leaned forward to watch as the decoy took shape—false panic layered over fabricated gaps and noise, each piece calibrated to mislead.

 “You ever run a play where you’re the bait?”
 Dar didn’t lift her gaze from her tasks as her words took on a teasing challenge wrapped in an invitation.